konz261/kmcp/README.md

 KMCP is a compiler-driven [Model Context Protocol](https://modelcontextprotocol.io) framework that lets you build MCP apps for Kotlin Multiplatform targets (native, JVM, Android, iOS and JS).
 It automatically generates the runtime glue and schemas that LLMs need to interact with your code.

-Tools and prompts are just functions - simply add annotations and let KMCP handle all the boiler-plate:
+Tools and prompts are functions - simply add annotations and let KMCP handle all the boiler-plate:

 ```kotlin
 @Tool
 fun greet(name: String) = "Hello, $name!".toTextContent()
 ```

 Done!
-Now, you just need to register the tool and start the server:
+Now, just register the tool and start the server:

 ```kotlin
 fun main() = runBlocking {